jakobzmrzlikar/meta-ML/README.md

 *  [psutil](https://pypi.org/project/psutil/)

 # Usage
-The "config" directory contains JSON files.
+The _config_ directory contains JSON files.
 You must first specify your model's features and which dataset to use.
-Leave the "results" section empty.
-After you input all the necessary parameters, simply run main.py and the "results" section will be automatically updated.
+Leave the _results_ section empty.
+After you input all the necessary parameters, simply run main.py and the _results_ section will be automatically updated.
 The metadataset is automatically updated as well each time a model is run on a dataset.

-You can alternatively only specify certain model architecture parameters and run config_generator to generate new config files with different hyperparameter values.
+You can alternatively only specify certain model architecture parameters and run config_generator.py to generate new config files with different hyperparameter values.